BrunoFelalaga/tic_tac_toe_--_iOS_UIKit_application/Tic Tac Toe/README.md

 - `InfoView.swift`: Displays game instructions and results.
 VIEW
 - Uses `UIViewPropertyAnimator` for animations and `CABasicAnimation` for the winning line.

+## Further Improvements
+- Implement game restart after a game ends
+- Use more harmonized color scheme
+- Disable user interaction for all elements when infoView is up.
+Currently this works only for when the game instructions is up

 ## Credits

 Developed by Bruno Felalaga for **MPCS 51030 iOS Application Development**.